cjdbarlow/Part-One/circle-system.md

 The circle breathing system is a highly efficient system which:
 * Has several key advantages
-    * Preserves anaesthetic gases makes volatile anaesthesia cost-effective
+    * Preserves anaesthetic gases making volatile anaesthesia cost-effective
-    * Preserves medical gases (oxygen) which is useful in resource-limited settings (e.g. prehospital to reduce oxygen consumption)
+    * Preserves medical gases (oxygen) which is useful in resource-limited settings (e.g. prehospital)
     * Preserves heat and moisture
     * Reduces fire risk
     Particularly with older agents.